Video Game Industry Revenue Set for Another Record-Breaking Year

 We are in the middle of a global shift toward portability and ease of use in the gaming world.
 Gaming at home is still the king, with PC and console games (combined) accounting for 55% of all the sales.
 The traditional video games market has nothing to fear, especially with a new generation of PlayStation and Xbox hardware on the horizon.
 But a significant portion of the market now belongs to mobile gaming on smartphones and tablets.

 Mobile Gaming Is Already the New Market Leader

 While we’re tossing around market share numbers, let’s address the elephant in the room: the rapid rise of mobile gaming.
 According to Newzoo, more than one-third of video game industry revenue in 2018 came from the mobile part of the gaming business.
 That number will surely rise over the next few years.
 Researchers say the mobile market will account for half of all gaming revenue by the end of 2022.This bold-sounding prediction is based on current trends.
 Mobile devices account for a larger percentage of internet traffic every day.
 Who wouldn’t want to play a game while waiting for a bus or a doctor’s appointment.

 In this segment of the video game industry, revenue doesn’t come from direct game purchases.
 Most mobile games are free to download and play.
 Publishers rely on in-game advertising and purchases from virtual stores.
-These purchases are called microtransactions, and they vary from extra lives to cosmetic addons for your character.
+These purchases are called microtransactions, and they vary from extra lives to cosmetic addons for your character, and physical video game merch.
 The cost is usually quite low.
 More popular - and controversial - are virtual loot boxes, through which players get new items.
 Microtransactions can help publishers make money on games they give away for free.